Sanglorian/orcus/Orcus Player Options - current.md

 *Sustain Standard*.
 Keep them in the pocket dimension for 1 extra round.
 You can only do this once.

 ### Draining (II)
 Once per encounter, as a swift action, each time you hit with an attack made with this focus, you do +2d6 damage but you take 1d6 damage.
-Lasts till the end of your next round.
+Lasts till the end of your next turn.

 ### Elemental's Ally (I)
 Once a day as a swift action, target within 5 squares gains vulnerability 5 to either acid, fire, lightning or cold.
 At level 11 this increases to vulnerability 10 and at level 21 this increases to vulnerability 15.